-Waste disposal in dental practices
+Special waste management and disposal in dental practices

+Special waste is subjected to an individual, controlled disposal process, because it is a possible source of infection and contagion.
 Dental waste that is deemed hazardous can remain in the practice until it is collected for disposal by an authorized company, as long as it is kept far from the medical staff in the establishment, the patients and third parties.

 The most direct risk associated with hazardous special waste is catching infectious diseases such as TB and AIDS.

-After it picks up the containers of special waste, the authorized company will carry out the final disposal process through thermal destruction in incineration plants.
+After it picks up the containers of special waste, the authorized company will carry out the final disposal process usually through thermal destruction in incineration plants.

 The high temperatures completely inactivate and destroy all of the harmful inert material and potentially pathogenic micro-organisms, such as spores and viral and bacterial agents.